top

 • Property must be your primary residence

-VA loans are a solid choice if you qualify because of the flexible requirements, plus you’ll likely get a lower interest rate than you would for another type of mortgage loan.
+VA loans are a solid choice, if you qualify, because of the flexible requirements.
+Plus you’ll likely get a lower interest rate than you would for another type of mortgage loan.

-If you’re not sure whether you qualify or what your entitlement status is, a VA-approved lender can look up your COE and preapprove you for a home.
+If you’re not sure whether you qualify or what your entitlement status is, a VA-approved lender can look up your COE and pre-approve you for a home.
 They can also offer guidance on the types of properties you can buy and what you can expect from the VA loan process.

 VA loan FAQs

+How do I get my VA certificate of eligibility?
 You can request a COE VA form through the VA ebenefits portal.
-A VA-approved lender can also look it up quickly during the preapproval process.
+A VA-approved lender can also look it up quickly during the pre-approval process.

+What is a VA certificate of eligibility?
 A VA certificate of eligibility (COE) shows that you are eligible for a VA home loan.
 The COE reflects your service history and whether you have partial or full entitlement.

+How long does it take to get a certificate of eligibility from the VA?
 The fastest — and simplest — way to get your COE is to ask your loan officer to look it up when you apply for your mortgage.

+Does a VA certificate of eligibility expire?
 Your COE does not expire.
 But if you received a COE while on active duty, you will need to request a new one after you’re discharged.

+Can you have two VA loans at once?
 The short answer: yes, as long as both are purchased as primary residences.
 This may be the case if you bought a house with a VA loan but received transfer orders to another city and need to move before you sell your current home.
 Whether you qualify for a second VA mortgage while paying down the first depends on how much entitlement you have left, as listed on your certificate of eligibility.

 A great mortgage for veterans